 Liquidity risk exists if the Plan's assets are not readily marketable and realisable.
-Currently, the Trustee has implemented an investment strategy which is fully invested in bonds and cash, which are realisable at short notice.
+Currently, the bulk annuity insurance policy is an illiquid asset of the Plan, however it provides cashflows which meet benefit payments.
+Therefore, the Trustees are comfortable with this risk.